fengalin/raspdac-on-osmc/README.md

 ### HD44780 LCD using LCDproc
 [This how-to](http://www.rototron.info/lcdproc-tutorial-for-raspberry-pi/) showed
 me the way.
 However, the project is now hosted on [github](https://github.com/lcdproc/lcdproc).

+### Disabling Wifi and Bluetooth
+The measures I propose come from [this thread](http://raspberrypi.stackexchange.com/questions/43720/disable-wifi-wlan0-on-pi-3).

 ## <a name='hardware_links'></a>RaspDAC hardware installation
 ### Sabre V3 connections